-ALWAYS KEEP THE MUZZLE POINTED IN A SAFE DIRECTION.
-BEFORE STARTING ASSEMBLY PROCEDURES, VISUALLY INSPECT THE CHAMBER TO BE ABSOLUTELY CERTAIN THE FIREARM IS COMPLETELY UNLOADED.
-PLACE THE "SAFETY" IN THE ON SAFE POSITION.
-FAILURE TO FOLLOW THIS WARNING COULD RESULT IN SERIOUS INJURY OR DEATH.
+ALWAYS KEEP THE MU77LE POINTED IN A SAFE DIRECTION.
+REFORE STARTING ASSEMBLY PROCEDURES, VISUALLY INSPECT THE CHAMBER TO BE ABSOLUTELY CERTAIN THE FIREARM IS COMPLETELY UNLOADED.
+PLACE THE "SAFETY" IN THE ON SAFE POSITION, FAILURE TO FOLLOW THIS WARNING COULD RESULT IN SERIOUS INJURY OR DEATH.

-The Silver shotgun is delivered in the box with the barrel removed and the forearm attached to the magazine tube.
+The Maxus shotgun is delivered in the box with the barrel removed and the forearm attached to the magazine tube.
+The Maxus features the innovative Speed Lock forearm that makes removing the forearm for cleaning or taking down the shotgun fast and easy.

-1 Take the receiver in hand.
-Lock the bolt rearward by pulling the operating handle fully to the rear.
+1 Lock the bolt rearward by pulling the operating handle fully to the rear.

-NEVER ALLOW THE ACTION TO SLAM CLOSED BY PRESSING THE CARRIER RELEASE BUTTON WITHOUT THE BARREL INSTALLED.
-IF THE BOLT IS RELEASED FORWARD WITH THE BARREL REMOVED, THE OPERATING HANDLE WILL HIT THE RECEIVER AND CAUSE DAMAGE.
+NOTICE!
+NEVER ALLOW THE ACTION TO SLAM CLOSED BY PRESSING THE BOLT RELEASE BUTTON WITHOUT THE BARREL INSTALLED.
+IF THE BOLT IS RELEASED FORWARD WITH THE BARREL REMOVED, THE OPERATING HANDLE WILL STRIKE THE RECEIVER AND CAUSE DAMAGE.

-2 Remove the forearm from the magazine tube by unscrewing the magazine cap and sliding the forearm forward, off the magazine tube.
+2 Remove the forearm from the magazine tube by pressing and holding the release button while lifting the Speed Lock lever (Figure 6).
+Slide the forearm forward and off the magazine tube.

-DO NOT SQUEEZE HARD ON THE OPEN REAR END OF A WOOD FOREARM.
-TOO MUCH PRESSURE COULD CAUSE THE WOOD TO SPLIT.
+NOTICE!
+DO NOT SQUEETE HARD ON THE OPEN REAR END OF A WOOD FORFARM, TOO MUCH PRESSURE COULD CAUSE THE WOOD TO SPLIT.